influxdata/ifql/SPEC.md

 ### Query specification

 A query specification consists of a set of operations and a set of edges between those operations.
-The operations and edges must form a directed acyclic graph.
+The operations and edges must form a directed acyclic graph (DAG).

 ### Data model